willhowes/makers_portfolio_and_notes/week_5.md

   * GENERAL OTHER POINT: when using databases need to set up a suitable RAKE file, e.g. https://github.com/samover/chitter/blob/master/Rakefile

 2. Understand this weeks goals and set my own additional goals if appropriate.

+## Takeaways

+### Monday's code review
+* What tools to use. e.g Ruby gems, like BCrypt - how secure?
+Worth looking at how many downloads the gem has had. e.g. BCrypt has had 62m downloads.
+Look at how often it is updated.
+How good is the documenation - i.e. README.
+Not necessarily a concern that failing Travis.
+* Primary Keys - unique identifier for a row in a database table.
+Can have more than one per row.
+Not a good idea for anything that might need changing - e.g. emails as user could not then change it.
+Useful article: https://www.itprotoday.com/sql-server/sql-design-how-choose-primary-key.
+Usually you would just use the Primary Serial Key.
+* When to use class methods and when yo use instance methods:
+ * ```.all``` on, for example, the Peep class you would want class method as it needs to refer to all instances of the Peep class.
+ * ORMs (e.g. Active Record) take out the need to think about class methods, as they have these methods as default.
+ * ```require``` at top of Ruby file means you can all use the methods available in the module you are requiring.
+ * Inheritance just allow the class that is inheriting to use all the attributes and methods in the class it is inheriting.
+ * Many-to-many:
+  * e.g. Tags and Posts (in Twitter)
+   * Make a join table of the tag_id and the post_id.
+   * Get the tag_id by searching for the name of the tag
+   * Search for the tag_id in the joint table and return an array of the post_ids that have the tag_id we have searched for.
+   * Convert that array of post_ids into an array of posts.

+### Weeks goals, etc
+ * Main goal is learning a new language.
+Javascript is just a tool for learning a new language.
+ * Key: can you learn a new language and its patterns.
+ * Make sure you are making your own goals - relate these to the goals for the whole course.
+ * The ```this``` keyword in javascript is v important.
+Do I understand this?
+ * Remember: Javascript is not an OO language, so you have to adapt it accordingly.
+ * V Important - Javascript runs IN THE BROWSER
+ * 'The Count' practical is good to get an overview of a javasript project.
+ * Javascript is the only language that can be run directly in the browser.
+ * Javascript can change the html without a new request-response cycle (i.e without a client call to the server).
+ * Javascript is a-syncanous (it does not need to run in order), unlike Ruby.
+ * Can run javascript in chrome-dev tools in the Console.
+ * We will be using version ES5 of Javascript.
+ES6 has extra features but can create bad-habits.

+   *